-Mandatory charge for single-use carrier bags in England delayed until May 21st
+Mandatory charge for single-use carrier bags in England now in force

-When the legislation is introduced in England (in Scotland, Wales and Northern Ireland, retailers of all sizes already make a 5p charge for plastic bags) it will be important for traders to know the new rules:
+Now that the legislation is here traders in England (in Scotland, Wales and Northern Ireland, retailers of all sizes already make a 5p charge for plastic bags) need to know the rules.

 To be identified as a single-use chargeable carrier bag it must be:

 • 70 microns or less

 After an enquiry from an NMTF member, DEFRA has confirmed to us that traders must charge for biodegradable and compostable bags.